-Artificial intelligence (AI) is moving from the Star War type of fictional reality to full acceptance as a valuable success enabling tool, among leading private and public sector enterprises globally.
-At its core, AI refers to an environment and settings where a device mimics the cognitive functions associated with human minds.
+Artificial intelligence (AI) moves from the Star War type of fictional reality to full acceptance as a valuable success enabling tool among leading private and public sector enterprises globally.
+At its core, AI refers to an environment and settings where a device mimics human minds’ cognitive functions.
 These cerebral activities include comprehending, expressing, perceiving, calculating, remembering, organizing, reasoning, imagining, creating, and problem-solving.
-AI is a smart decision engine that can exponentially increase the effectiveness and efficiencies of healthcare professionals to improve patient care and quality of life.
+AI is a smart decision engine that can exponentially increase healthcare professionals’ effectiveness and efficiencies to improve patient care and quality of life.

 “A full 84% of C-suite executives believe they must leverage artificial intelligence (AI) to achieve their growth objectives.
 Nearly all C-suite executives view AI as an enabler of their strategic priorities.
 And an overwhelming majority believe achieving a positive return on AI investments requires scaling across the organization.”

-Artificial intelligence in healthcare is the use of software to approximate human cognition in the analysis of complex medical data.
+Artificial intelligence in healthcare uses software to approximate human cognition in the analysis of complex medical data.
 In healthcare, the impact of AI, through natural language processing (NLP), machine learning (ML), and robotics are changing the healthcare paradigm.
-Precisely, AI provides the capability for computer reducing algorithms to approximate conclusions, without direct human input, to support increased healthcare productivity, significantly lower costs for healthcare insurance and out-of-pocket expenses, and improve overall patient care and outcomes quality.
+Precisely, AI provides the capability for computer reducing algorithms to approximate conclusions, without direct human input, to support increased healthcare productivity, significantly lower healthcare insurance costs and out-of-pocket expenses, and improve overall patient care outcomes quality.
 It does this by primarily gathering and crunching massive amounts of data quickly and intelligently to identify patterns often overlooked or undiscovered in the traditional practice of care.

 Today, leading healthcare leaders to recognize the potential of AI as a valuable strategy to diagnose disease and sickness, create more effective treatments, and develop innovative medicines more quickly.
 AI-based technologies have proved, over the last decade, that they can effectively emulate and supplement the power of the human brain and provide real and advanced life-saving and quality-of-life treatment solutions.

-Artificial intelligence is not one technology, but rather an assemblage of many approaches and tools.
+Artificial intelligence is not one technology but rather an assemblage of many approaches and tools.
 Most of these systems have immediate relevance to healthcare improvement, but the specific processes and tasks they support may vary.
 While each AI solution provides significant value individually, the enormous potential lies in the synergies created by using them holistically together across the entire patient journey, from diagnoses to treatment, to ongoing wellness.
-An integrated approach represents a more practical use of AI, resulting in the elimination of unnecessary time and decision delays and mistakes in the patient treatment cycle.
+An integrated approach represents a more practical use of AI, resulting in eliminating unnecessary time and decision delays and mistakes in the patient treatment cycle.

-The use of AI to support healthcare practices has many proponents as well as skeptics among the professional community.
+The use of AI to support healthcare practices has many proponents and skeptics among the professional community.
 The table below highlights some key pluses and minuses of AI healthcare solutions.